timfulmer/bigdatahowto/USECASE.md

 We'll be building the system above in iterations.
 Initial development is scoped to implementing an in memory queue, a JavaScript processor, an local file system resource and an always allow Authenticator.
-SQS, S3, ElastiCache, SpringSecurity and potentially other technologies can be added once we've built up a test environment and can measure their impact on the system.
+SQS, S3, ElastiCache and potentially other technologies can be added once we've built up a test environment and can measure their impact on the system.